wp-plugins/diarypress/readme.txt

 None at the moment.

 == Changelog ==
+= 3.0 =
+* Updated to be fully compatible with wordpress 3.0 and above
+* Cleaned code
+* Corrected a url typo
+* Corrected a spelling mistake
 = 2.0 =
 * Improved code quality, should now work with most major hosting providers
 * Changed the screen which is shown to a user when they are not logged in.
 Now uses standard core code
-* Made the plugin installation easier - no more messing about with spalsh.php = 1.0 =
+* Made the plugin installation easier - no more messing about with splash.php = 1.0 =
 * First release

 == Upgrade Notice ==
-= 2.0 =
+= 3.0 =
-Made big improvements to code quality and user login screen.
-Now much easier to use, no more messing with splash.php
+Now compatible with Wordpress 3.x and above